robseb/socfpgaPlatformGenerator/README.md

 ![GitHub](https://img.shields.io/static/v1?label=CentOS&message=7.0,+8.0&color=yellowgreen)
 ![GitHub](https://img.shields.io/static/v1?label=Intel+EDS&message=20.1&color=blue)
 ![GitHub](https://img.shields.io/github/license/robseb/socfpgaPlatformGenerator)
-# Python Script to automatically generate all necessary components for booting an embedded Linux on Intel (ALTERA) SoC-FPGAs to build the bootloader (u-boot) and bring all components to a bootable image
+# Python Script to automatically generate all necessary components for booting an Embedded Linux on Intel (ALTERA) SoC-FPGAs to build the bootloader (u-boot) and bring all components to a bootable image

 ![Alt text](doc/Concept.png?raw=true "Concept illustration")

 <br>

-**This Python allows to build with the Intel Embedded Development Suite (SoC EDS) the entire bootflow and generates a bootable image (.img) file to boot any Linux Distributions**
+**This Python allows to build with the Intel Embedded Development Suite (SoC-EDS) the entire bootflow and generates a bootable image (.img) file to boot any Linux Distributions**

 This Python script was designed to automate the always identical build flow for Intel SoC-FPGAs to reduce the possible sources of error during design.
-It can use the information provided by the Quartus Prime project to compile and configure the bootloader (u-boot) to boot up an embedded Linux and to configure the FPGA fabric with the Quartus Prime project.
+It can use the information provided by the Quartus Prime project to compile and configure the bootloader (u-boot) to boot up an Embedded Linux and to configure the FPGA fabric with the Quartus Prime project.
 During generation it is for the user enabled to select a compatible Yocto Project Linux Distribution or to copy a custom Linux Distribution to an Image folder.
 The Image folder contains for every partition of the final SD-Card image a sub-folder.
 Files copied into these folders will automatically be pre-installed to the depending partition on the bootable SD-Card image.
 To achieve this internally my  [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator) is used to generate an image file.
 Beside the executing of the script as a console application it is also enabled to use the included Python class to implement it into a custom build system.
-I used it to automate the entire generation of my embedded Linux [*rsyocto*](https://github.com/robseb/rsyocto) for *Intel* *SoC-FPGAs*.
+I used it to automate the entire generation of my Embedded Linux [*rsyocto*](https://github.com/robseb/rsyocto) for *Intel* *SoC-FPGAs*.

-It can run on any modern Linux operating system, such as CentOS or Ubuntu Linux with the pre-installed SoC EDS.
+It can run on any modern Linux operating system, such as CentOS or Ubuntu Linux with the pre-installed SoC-EDS.

 ___